A possession order is a court order that ends your right to live in a property.

 - if it would it be unjust not to set it aside

 There are no clear rules to define 'acting quickly' or what is a 'good reason' for not attending the court.
-This is a complicated area of law, so get advice if you think this might apply to you - use our directory to find an advice centre in your area.
+This is a complicated area of law, so get advice if you think this might apply to you.

 If the court sets aside the possession order, it is as if the order had never been made.
 The court will tell you whether you need to attend another hearing and the procedure involved.
-If you haven't done so already, get in touch with an adviser - use our directory to find one.
+If you haven't done so already, get in touch with an adviser.

-Can I change the terms of my postponed or suspended order?
+Changing the terms of a postponed or suspended order

 Possession orders are often postponed or suspended, on condition that you keep to the terms of an agreement, such as repaying rent arrears in weekly amounts.
 You can ask the court to change the terms of the agreement in certain circumstances, for example if your finances have changed, making it difficult to repay the agreed amount.

-You should set out your supporting evidence (eg reason you missed a rent payment, details about change in income, details of outstanding Housing Benefit claim) in any applications you make to have the case re-heard, or for the possession order to be varied, set aside, or delayed.
+You should set out your supporting evidence (for example the reason you missed a rent payment, details about change in income, details of an outstanding housing benefit claim) in any applications you make to have the case re-heard, or for the possession order to be varied, set aside, or delayed.